St Oliver Plunketts/Eoghan Ruadh GAA: Camogie

-Eoghan Ruadh camogie club were All-Ireland Senior Club Camogie Champions in 1967 in 1967.
+Eoghan Ruadh camogie club were All-Ireland Senior Club Camogie Champions in 1967.
 The club was founded in 1937 by Muriel Munnelly, Annie Hogan, Elsie Hickey and the O’Briens in Aughrim Street Parish, Dublin.
 The club was promoted to the senior grade in 1939 and has remained in the top level since.
-They won their first Dublin senior championship in 1953 and a three-in-a-row from 1967 to 1969.
+They won their first Dublin senior championship in 1953, another in 1960 and a three-in-a-row from 1967 to 1969.

 Two presidents of the Camogie Association, Pat Rafferty and Phyllis Breslin, and Dublin chairperson, Anne Ashton, played on the winning 1967 team.